Eleazar19/Revenue-Optimization-And-Pricing-Insights-for-Swift-Haul-Ride-Sharing-Company-/README.md

 ## Tools and Skills Used
-Power query:(Data cleaning, separation of variables, converting raw number to time (ride duration), assigning right data type, replacing values)
+Power query: Data cleaning, separation of variables, converting raw numbers to time (ride duration), assigning the right data type, replacing values

-Excel (calculated columns, statistical aggregation, pivot tables, calculated metrics, data visualization, and dashboard)
+Excel: calculated columns, statistical aggregation, pivot tables, calculated metrics, data visualization, and dashboard)

-Value Delivered:
+## Value Delivered

 This project delivered clear, data-driven insights into how traffic congestion, weather conditions, and pricing strategies impact revenue efficiency in a ride-sharing business.

 By shifting the analysis from total fare to revenue per hour, the project demonstrated that existing pricing mechanisms effectively compensate for longer ride durations caused by high traffic and adverse weather.

 The analysis also highlighted how surge pricing and weather-adjusted fares help stabilize earnings, protect revenue during operational challenges, and support fair value exchange between riders, drivers, and the platform.

 Overall, the project provides a practical framework for evaluating pricing effectiveness, identifying revenue risks, and supporting smarter pricing and operational decisions that improve profitability without compromising customer experience.